 Basil, and … Jesus.

-But about the name Jesus: It has been obvious to me for a long time — and probably to some, even many,
+But about the name Jesus: It has been obvious to me for a long time — and most likely to many others as well — that the name Jesus

-or Iesus
+or Iesu

 Given that, I cannot help but wonder, is it appropriate for me, for us, to consider him, to address him, to love him, even to pray to him, by the English version of the Latin name used by Pontius Pilate and his Roman soldiers as they drove iron nails into his hands and feet.
 Surely his mother, his siblings, his disciples, those who knew him in person and loved him, did not address him by that Roman name.
 Whom shall I follow, whom should we follow, the Romans who abused him, or his family and friends who loved him?